12e9881f53658734f7d0005e8f9091def068a65/save-for-later-becauce-im-going-to-forget-/README.md

 This is a list of things I wish I knew sooner about Python and it's popular modules.

-Take my advice with a grain of salt, I'm no python master, I'm simply sharing what I learnt over the past couple of years.
+Take my advice with a grain of salt, I'm no python master, I'm simply just sharing what I learnt over the past couple of years.

 # don't use the requests library for request-heavy tasks
 The `requests` library always slows down over time.
 I'd recommend looking into `http.client` for consistent speeds, or `socket`s with ssl wrapping for the absolute best perf., more about this in the next section.